 A pallet pool also reduces setup costs by having the fixtures and tools stored in the machine itself.
 This greatly reduces (if not eliminates) setup because parts can be switched over automatically.
-With a pallet tool, lead times are often lowered too.
+With CNC pallet automation, lead times are often lowered, too.
 However, pallet pools carry a higher burden rate to cover higher capital costs and additional operation and maintenance costs.

 No process is perfect, so anticipated scrap is factored in for both foundry and machining.
 When foundry scrap is discovered after machining incurs, the machining costs still apply.
 Overall machining scrap is estimated based on the part’s complexity, typically 0.5 - 2.5%.